Phchawis/Stock-App/DESIGN.md

 **Creative North Star: "The Clinical Lab Ledger"**

 A high-density, high-readability user interface designed specifically for medical laboratory professionals operating under variable lighting conditions.
 The layout avoids decorative elements in favor of a clean, structured workspace resembling an official lab record book.
-It rejects the generic warm-neutral SaaS aesthetic in favor of a cool blue-slate palette representing security and scientific precision.
+It utilizes the "Glass Dark" theme — a cool, translucent dark-teal palette representing security, clinical cleanliness, and scientific precision.

 **Key Characteristics:**
 - Strict alignment to a grid system for multiple side-by-side data columns.
-- Tonal layering instead of heavy borders or floating shadows.
+- Tonal layering and translucent glass variables instead of heavy shadows.
 - Visual prioritisation of safety status indicators (expiration levels, low stock alerts).

 ## 2. Colors

-A cool, high-contrast palette anchored by laboratory indigo with coral warning accents.
+A cool, translucent high-contrast palette anchored by laboratory teal-green with coral warning accents.

 ### Primary
-- **Laboratory Indigo** (#343E9B): Used for brand elements, primary navigation triggers, and primary actions.
+- **Laboratory Teal** (#0E9587 / --brand-700): Used for brand elements, primary navigation highlights, and primary actions.

 ### Secondary
 - **Warning Coral** (#EC6647): Used strictly for expired lot numbers, critical alerts, and urgent attention markers.

 ### Neutral
-- **Slate Ink** (#181B2A): The standard color for body copy and headings, ensuring high contrast.
+- **Mint Ink** (#ECF7F4 / --text-primary): The standard color for body copy and headings, ensuring high contrast on dark backgrounds.
-- **Cool Grey Background** (#F6F7FB): Page background.
+- **Glass Ocean Background** (#002934 / --surface-page): Full-page deep teal background.
-- **Pure White Surface** (#FFFFFF): Container and card backgrounds.
+- **Translucent Teal Surface** (rgba(0, 72, 92, 0.45) / --surface-card): Card backgrounds with blur filters.
-- **Sunken Slate** (#EEEFF5): Background for tables, lists, and inactive selectors.
+- **Sunken Dark Teal** (rgba(0, 30, 39, 0.6) / --surface-sunken): Background for tables, lists, and inactive panels.

 **The Contrast Rule.** Body text must have a minimum contrast ratio of 4.5:1 against the background.
 Do not use light grey text on a white background for typography.